mike-solomon/mike-solomon.github.io/_posts/2021-03-30-verb-inflections.md

 the non-past and polite form.
 In trying to learn more about conjugation, I realized there's _a lot_ of forms / inflections and I couldn't easily describe each of them.
 Because of that, I decided to write up a post talking through each of these forms at a high level.
-I think that understanding these forms will helpful prior to diving deep into each one and learning how to conjugate verbs in said forms.
+I think that understanding these forms will be helpful prior to diving deep into each one and learning how to conjugate verbs in said forms.

 ## What are inflections / forms?

-Before we go into the different inflections / forms, I want to talk about what that word even means.
+Before we go into the different inflections / forms, I want to talk about what the word "inflection" even means.
 An inflection is when a word is modified to express different gramatical categories such as tense, case, number, etc. For instance, in English, the verb "to eat" could become "I ate", "I am eating", "I will eat", "I eat", etc - depending on what we're trying to say.